blackvitriol/Music_RNN_RBM/README.md

 ```
 will generate music by using the weights stored in the `path_to_ckpt_file`.
 You can use the provided file `parameter_checkpoints/pretrained.ckpt`, or you can use one of the ckpt files that you create.
 When you run `train_rnn_rbm.py`, the model creates a `epoch_<x>.ckpt` file in the parameter_checkpoints directory every couple of epochs.

+credits: this is described in detail here: http://danshiebler.com/2016-08-17-musical-tensorflow-part-two-the-rnn-rbm/